 A combination of traditional classroom and online instruction will be utilized.
-Each semester 34 lecture hours will be taught face-to face by the instructor and 17 lecture hours will be instructed online through the technology platform adopted by the District.
-Traditional class instruction will consist of lectures, visual aids, and group presentations.
-Online delivery will consist of participation in forum-based discussions and posts, web links, email communications, lecture posts, and online lectures.
+Each semester a minimum of 17 hours, or 1/3 of the lecture hours, will be taught face-to-face by the instructor and the remaining hours will be instructed online through the technology platform adopted by the District.
+Traditional class instruction will consist of exercises/assignments, lectures, visual aids, and practice exercises.
+Online delivery will consist of exercises/assignments, lecture posts, discussions, adding extra resources and other media sources as appropriate.